bmahakud/GenericNtuplePlotter/README.md

 ```
 ./Setup
 ```
+Many files will be created.
+These are
+ClassReadSig.cc
+ClassReadBkg.cc
+ClassReadData.cc
+Loader.C
+HistCreater.C
+Looper_sig.C
+Looper_bkg.C
+Looper_data.C
+stackPlotter.C
+Analyzer.C

 ## Step3.
+Now you edit Looper_sig.C , Looper_bkg.C and Looper_data.C according to your need.

+## Step4.
 ```
 root -l Analyzer.C
 ```

-You can define various histograms inside Analyzer.C and do your analysis
+This will produce a file named Histograms.root which will contain all of your filled histograms and stacked plots.
+You can speficy the stacked plots inside Analyzer.C